‘THE MIND ROBBER’

-There’s also ‘Highlander – The Jamie McCrimmon Story’, an interview with Frazer Hines; a photo gallery and an info-text commentary option.
-There’s also an ‘Easter Egg’ to look out for on this DVD.
+There’s also ‘Highlander – The Jamie McCrimmon Story’, an interview with Frazer Hines; a photo gallery of the story and an info-text commentary option to enoy.
+There’s also an ‘Easter Egg’ to look out for on the DVD.

-‘The Mind Robber’ is such a great story and a classic from the Patrick Troughton eras.
+‘The Mind Robber’ is such a great story and a classic from the Patrick Troughton era.
 It’s one of my favourites as well as Wendy Padbury’s.
-It’s cleverly written by Peter Ling as well as well-directed by David Maloney who would go on to direct more ‘Who’s.
-You will enjoy this!
+It’s cleverly written by Peter Ling as well as well-directed by David Maloney who would go on to direct more ‘Doctor Who’ stories.
+You’ll enjoy this!
 It’s great!
 I’m not joking!

 ‘The Mind Robber’ rating – 10/10

 |The previous story

 For Jamie was

 For Jamie is

 For Zoe is